RyanZhang-64/Junction-Sim/README.md

    - Any internet browser (Chrome, Firefox, Edge, Safari, etc.)

 ### Steps
-Enter the following into the command prompt (open at .\Junction) to run the Flask App alternatively, open and run \Junction-Sim\build\app.py in an appropriate Python IDE
+Download Junction-Sim onto your computer and unzip it Enter the following into the command prompt (open at .\Junction-Sim) to run the Flask App:
+(alternatively, open and run .\Junction-Sim\build\app.py in an appropriate Python IDE)

 Windows Setup:
 ```bash